Christopher Fowler

-Christopher Robert Fowler (26 March 1953 – 3 March 2023) was an English thriller writer.
-While working in the British film industry he became the author of fifty novels and short-story collections, including the Bryant & May mysteries, which record the adventures of two Golden Age detectives in modern-day London.
-His awards include the 2015 CWA Dagger in the Library (for his entire body of work), The Last Laugh Award (twice) and the British Fantasy Award (multiple times), the Edge Hill Prize and the inaugural Green Carnation Award.
+Christopher Robert Fowler (26 March 1953 – 2 March 2023) was an English writer.
+While working in the British film industry he authored fifty novels and short story collections, including the Bryant & May mysteries, which record the adventures of two Golden Age detectives in modern-day London.
+He also wrote a psychological thriller, Little Boy Found, under the pseudonym L.K.
+Fox.
 His other works include screenplays, video games, graphic novels, audio and stage plays.

+Fowler's awards include the 2015 CWA Dagger in the Library (for his entire body of work), The Last Laugh Award (twice) and the British Fantasy Award (multiple times), the Edge Hill Prize and the inaugural Green Carnation Award.
+He was inducted into the Detection Club in 2021.

 Early life

-Fowler was born in Greenwich, London.
+Fowler was born in Greenwich, London, the son of a legal secretary and a glassblower and manufacturer of scientific instruments.
+He was educated at Colfe’s grammar school in Lee before enrolling to study art at Goldsmiths College in 1972.

 Career

-Before becoming a novelist, Fowler was a copywriter and film marketer; he wrote the tag-line for the 1979 sci-fi/horror movie Alien, "In space, no one can hear you scream".
+Before becoming a novelist, Fowler was a copywriter and film marketer.
+At the age of 26, he founded the film promotion company, The Creative Partnership, with producer Jim Sturgeon, producing trailers, posters and commercials for radio and TV.
+He wrote the tag-line for the 1979 sci-fi/horror movie Alien, "In space, no one can hear you scream".